-This eight-week course covers the fundamentals of energy and climate policy in the EU Green Deal.
+This eleven-week course covers the fundamentals of energy and climate policy in the EU Green Deal.

 Targeting a broad audience of professionals and academics, this course provides an overview of the most recent developments in energy and climate policy in the EU and connects you to some of the main experts in the field.

 Each week will include a combination of self-paced activities and live interaction with the other participants, FSR experts, and invited guests.
 These activities and interaction include reading material, videos, forum discussions, office hours to ask questions to experts, and panel debates.
 The course ends with group work on a mastery challenge.

 This course builds on the academic knowledge and practical expertise of several schools within the EUI.
 In addition to FSR Energy & Climate, you will benefit from the contributions of the Florence School of Banking and Finance (FBF), the School of Transnational Governance (STG) – Climate, and FSR Water.
 A Each will bring in their expertise to guide you through the roadmap of the climate and energy-related parts of the EU Green Deal.

 Week 1: The big picture (19 – 25 April 2023)